lukasbrunner/model_learning/README.md

 - **classifier** refers to the machine learning algorithm used to distinguish models from observations

 ## Example cases

+---
+**NOTE:** the training data will not be made available but all original datasets are publicly available and trained classifiers are provided.
+See Brunner and Sippel (in review) for details on the datasets used and their sources.

+**NOTE:** the testdata are not yet available.
+They will be linked here from a Zonodo repository once the paper is published.

+---

 The repository contains three example workflows.
 For all cases ocean temperature grid cells (land masked - lm) are used as features with the mean over all features subtracted (global mean removed - gm).
 Trained classifiers are saved in the `./trained_classifiers` folder.